 Address: Starting point is at Brandenburg Gate, Pariser Platz, Berlin

 Hours: 9:00, 11:00 14:00 & 16:00 daily.
 Arrive at least 15 minutes prior to the start of each tour to guarantee your place.

 Alexanderplatz & the Berliner Fernsehturm

 Alexanderplatz is largest square in Berlin and is home to the biggest shopping area in the city.
 Along with the shopping, the square attracts most of its visitors because of the 368 metre Berliner Fernsehturm (Berlin TV Tower).
-You can ride the lift to the panorama floor at 203 metres for the best 360º views Berlin has to offer.
+You can ride the lift to the panorama floor at 203 metres for the best 360º views from above Berlin has to offer.
 There is also a revolving restaurant in the tower where you can enjoy a meal while the floor rotates doing one full revolution in 30 minutes.

 Address: Panoramastrasse 1A, Berlin

 Cost: Adults €13.00, Child under 16 €8.50, under 4 free